nyoumi/symfonydashboard/README.md

 - user provider contact the API the to get authentication object in JSON or "NOT FOUND" response
 - loginformauthenticator that overwrite authentication methods can verify if user can login
 - user objct have ROLES and user informations.
+- this repos can't be public it is not exploitatble
 - to test you can log in with user/pass